 It‘s a not particularly rare instance when yours truly is not really sure why the Japanese watchmaker decided to reintroduce the watch.
 Was it in order to celebrate its partnership with the legendary Italian design atelier?
-Or, perhaps, the watchmaker simply wanted to jump on the hype train of the recently released Alien: Covenant blockbuster (although the movie bombed in the box office and its current rating on IMDb is below 7, I am still sure that true fans loved it deep in their hearts, I surely did,) by releasing a similarly shaped “off-centered” wristwatch?
+Or, perhaps, the watchmaker simply wanted to jump on the hype train of the recently released Alien: Covenant blockbuster (the movie bombed in the box office and its current rating on IMDb is below 7, but I am still sure that true fans loved it deep in their hearts, I surely did,) by releasing a similarly shaped “off-centered” wristwatch?
 Nevertheless, I can only welcome the idea: the world really needs a wristwatch that doesn’t look like millions of others, has an idea behind the design, and doesn’t cost like a Porsche 911 plus a year’s supply of gas.

 While the watch wasn’t linked directly to the PR campaign, the idea behind the case’s strange shape seems to have been inspired by the deliberately asymmetrical Seiko Speedmaster ‘Bishop’ limited edition watch (and a similarly styled Ripley Watch: a unicorn for every true fan of the franchise) that was worn by Lance Henriksen’s character in the ‘Aliens’ movie (and it’s only just since the gadget, too, was designed by the same Giugiaro studio at approximately the same time although, frankly, I am not sure which model made it first to the drawing board and/or the market.)
 The Diver Scuba actually takes the idea to an extreme by moving the case to the left of the imaginary line that goes through the black rubber strap.

 Case & Bezel